 Background: We conducted the present study to assess the practice of breast selfexamination (BSE) among Debre Tabor University female undergraduate students, northcentral Ethiopia using health belief model (HBM).

-Method: The current institution based cross-sectional study was carried out among a total of 341 students.
+Method: The current institution-based cross-sectional study was carried out among a total of 341 students.
 Simple random sampling technique was employed to select the study participants.
-We also used self-administered pretested questionnaires and constructs of health belief model for collecting data.
+We also used self-administered pretested questionnaires and constructs of HBM for collecting data.
 Binary and multivariable logistic regression were utilized to identify BSE-associated factors.
-Statistical significance was stated at p value < 0.05.
+Statistical significance was stated at P value < 0.05.

-Conclusion: In this study, knowledge regarding breast cancer and BSE practice was observed to be low.
-Knowledge about breast cancer, having information on BSE, perceived susceptibility, self-confidence, and cue to action were found to be independent predictors of BSE practice.
-Providing targeted information about BSE is the best method of changing the behavioral intention of university students about breast cancer and BSE practice.
+Conclusion: In this study, knowledge regarding BC and BSE practice was observed to be low.
+Knowledge about BC, having information on BSE, perceived susceptibility, self-confidence, and cue to action were found to be independent predictors of BSE practice.
+Providing targeted information about BSE is the best method of changing the behavioral intention of university students about BC and BSE practice.